rubyonjets/jets/docs/_docs/function-resources/function-resources-extensions.md

 end
 ```

-The code above creates an `AWS::Iot::TopicRule` and runs the `record` Lambda function for incoming IoT thermostat data.
+The code above creates an `AWS::IoT::TopicRule` and runs the `record` Lambda function for incoming IoT thermostat data.
 You can add your own custom business logic to handle the received data accordingly.

 ## Three Resource Forms